Value Investing, Strategy & Screening Guide + eBook/pdf

 Intrinsic value is the price of a business calculated through fundamental analysis of a company’s assets and cash flows.

-Instead, Buffett values companies he invests in as if he was buying the entire business for cash.
+Instead, Buffett values the companies he invests in as if he were buying the entire business for cash.
 Once these investors calculate intrinsic value, they compare it to the share price and market capitalization.
 If the intrinsic value is substantially higher than the market capitalization, you can consider the company a value investment.

 Most value investors use several methods of analysis to arrive at intrinsic value.
 There is no single best formula for intrinsic value.
 Instead, investors usually base intrinsic value on the calculation that best fits their belief of what makes a great company.